middyjs/middy/websites/middy.js.org/src/routes/docs/faq/+page.md

 Middy's core is a few kilobytes and adds microseconds-level overhead per request.
 Cold-start cost comes from what you `use()`, not from the engine.
 Two practical levers:

 - Tree-shake by importing only the middlewares you need; never re-export "everything" from a barrel file.
-- Exclude the AWS SDK from your bundle when using AWS service middlewares (the Lambda runtime ships it).
+- **Bundle the AWS SDK with your function.** A bundled, tree-shaken SDK loads faster than the full copy preloaded by the Node.js runtime.
+Counter-intuitive, but measured.
 See [Bundling](/docs/best-practices/bundling) and [Small node_modules](/docs/best-practices/small-node-modules).

 ## How big is `@middy/core`?